-Amy is an award-winning author and columnist.
+Amy is an award-winning author of four novels of hope, set in America’s heartland.
 She lives in central Indiana with her husband and three sons.

 A long-time believer in the power of story to change lives, Amy’s diverse writing career includes over two decades of freelance writing including medical journal publications and a popular op-ed newspaper column.

 Praised by reviewers for the way they both poetically and accurately portray real life hardship and hope, Amy’s novels are inspired by social issues which break her heart and the Bible stories which reflect God’s response to those issues.
 Her first novel, How Sweet the Sound, was written as a response to the personal questions she had for God about how He redeems the pain of sexual abuse.
 The driving mission behind all her writing is to bring words of hope to a hurting world.